 Firearms Safety

 Safety is our collective responsibility.
 It is up to every participant to ensure the future for firearms users in New Zealand.
-We do this by following the arms code and keeping yourself and everyone else safe while using firearms.
+We do this by following the firearms safety code and keeping yourself and everyone else safe while using firearms.
 A key part of being a safe hunter is fully understanding and mitigating the risks around firearms.

 Apply for your Firearms Licence with the NZ Firearms Licence Authority here

-What are the risks?
+What Are the Risks?

-Other than firearms mechanically failing, preventable incidents involving firearms are most likely the result of someone breaking one of the Seven Basic Firearms Safety Rules.
+Other than firearms mechanically failing, preventable incidents involving firearms are most likely the result of someone breaking one of the Seven Firearms Safety Rules.
 These rules were generated as a means for hunters to keep themselves and others safe while handling firearms and should always be followed.

 Did you know?